List of Indiana Jones characters: Princess Sophie of Hohenberg

 A fictionalized version of Princess Sophie of Hohenberg.
 She appears in the episode "Vienna, November 1908" (later edited into the first half of the film The Perils of Cupid).
 Sophie becomes the first love of a then 9-year-old Indiana Jones.
 She becomes the first girl that he ever kisses, but he is forbidden from seeing her further.
 Before they are separated, Sophie gives Indiana a locket with her picture in it.
-In the episode "German East Africa, December 1916" (later edited into the first half of the film Oganga, the Giver and Taker of Life), a 17-year-old Indiana is shown to still be wearing the locket.
-He is depicted as still wearing the locket in Young Indiana Jones and the Treasure of the Peacock's Eye (set in 1918) and in Young Indiana Jones and the Hollywood Follies (set in 1920).
+Indiana can be seen wearing the locket from "Princeton, February 1916" (Spring Break Adventure) all the way up to Young Indiana Jones and the Hollywood Follies (set in 1920).
 In the original broadcast version of "Vienna, November 1908", Old Indy references having encountered her later in life.
 Sophie was portrayed by Danish actress Amalie Ihle Alstrup.
-However, for the episode "German East Africa, December 1916", a photograph of the real Sophie of Hohenberg was used for Indiana's locket.
+However, for the episode "German East Africa, December 1916" (edited into Oganga, the Giver and Taker of Life), a photograph of the real Sophie of Hohenberg was used for Indiana's locket.